Highway Use Tax (Form 2290)

 “Highway use tax” and “Heavy vehicle use tax” can be used intergangably.
 This tax represents the required annual fee that you must pay if you operate vehicles with a registered gross weight equal or exceeding 55,000 pounds on public highways.
 In order to determine the taxable gross weight of your vehicle, add:

-- the weight of your vehicle while unloaded and fully equipped for service;
+- The weight of your unloaded and fully equipped for a service vehicle.